klot-io/pi-setup/Install.md

 - You know how to reserve IP addresses on your remote (optional)
 - You know your way around docker and a command line in general

+Basically, you can run the GUI locally and burn your settings right onto the cards before putting them into the Pi's.

 - Pop the SD card out after burning and pop it back in.
 - Enable the cross compiler with `make cross`.